Amazon Luggage Deals: Save Now On Samsonite, Rockland and More

-The Best Luggage Deals on Amazon: Save Now On Samsonite, Vera Bradley, Coolife and More

-Now is the time to shop the best luggage deals.
+Labor Day is just weeks away, so now is the time to shop the best luggage deals for your summer travel.
 There are plenty of luggage discounts available right now, including up to 45% off Samsonite luggage pieces.
-If you have travel plans this year, Samsonite's hardside luggage is a great travel companion to keep your belongings safe.
+If you have travel plans for the upcoming holiday weekend this year, Samsonite's hardside luggage is a great travel companion to keep your belongings safe.

-For many of us, it's been a long time since our last vacation.
-To help you sort through all the savings, we've found the best Samsonite suitcases on sale now and the best Amazon luggage deals to shop ahead of your next getaway.
-Samsonite is one of the best reviewed luggage brands on Amazon and we've found deals on two-piece sets, carry-ons, and expandable suitcases.
+For many of us, it's been a while since our last vacation.
+To help you sort through all the Labor Day savings, we've found the best Samsonite suitcases on sale now and the best Amazon luggage deals to shop ahead of your next getaway.
+Samsonite is one of the best reviewed luggage brands on Amazon and we've found tons of Labor Day deals on two-piece sets, carry-ons, and expandable suitcases.

 Make your much needed luggage upgrade below.